Remedies for Water Pooling on Flat Roofs (Tips + Hacks)

 The membrane of your roof is the protective layer that keeps your roof safe from things like moisture getting into the roof, attic, or other areas of the building.
 When that moisture builds up in the structure of your building, it can cause substantial structural damage.

 When the membrane becomes damaged – which can happen for various reasons, ponding water chief among them – it might be worth simply getting a new membrane for the roof.
-This is an option if the cost of replacing the roof is not an option.

 You can also perform preventative maintenance to ensure that the membrane stands the test of time.